| Minutes of Fans Forum

 This topic was actually

 referred to in Mr. Coates’ opening talk.
+Mr. Coates was asked to

 consider the viability of the supporters purchasing the football playing